Suzzallo Library. Photo credit: JiaYing Grygiel

 Tip: The University of Washington is public, so anyone can visit the library and use the materials on site.
 You can also get a free temporary UW NetID to use the wireless network.

-Day trip: The UW’s cherry trees typically bloom mid-March through April in The Quad behind the library (on Twitter, follow @uwcherryblossom for blossom status).
-The campus is also home to two museums that are good for kids: The Henry Art Gallery, free on Sundays; and the Burke Museum (closed as of Dec.
-30, 2018, pending expected opening of a new Burke in the fall of 2019), which covers natural history and culture.
-If you have a dinosaur fan, the Burke’s playroom is a must.
+Day trip: The UW’s cherry trees typically bloom in mid-March through April in The Quad behind the library (on X — formally Twitter — follow @uwcherryblossom for blossom status).
+The campus is also home to two museums that are terrific for kids: The Henry Art Gallery, free on Sundays; and the completely revamped and amazing Burke Museum, which covers natural history and culture.
+The latter lets visitors get up close and eye-to-eye with scientists and curators at work.